-- 1. Tiger Serve Day a campus-wide event held once a semester to involve students in a community clean-up day. - 2.
-America Reads/America Counts one-on-one tutoring/mentoring program in reading and math in partnership with Arkadelphia Public Schools. - 3.
+- 1. Tiger Serve Day a campus-wide event held once a semester that encourages Ouachita volunteers to meet practical and relational needs in the community.
+Projects include raking, trimming bushes, washing windows and city clean up. - 2.
+Tutoring Programs including America Reads/America Counts, Peake Partnership and After school tutoring are offered through the public schools and at the center. - 3.
 ElderServe an outreach program linking students with senior adults in the area for companionship and support purposes. - 4.
 Healthy Relationships Week a weeklong emphasis on developing healthy marriage and dating relationships for students. - 5.
-COPE Community Outreach Program through English--an outreach program targeted to help international adults in the community to improve their English skills and give them access to a state of the art English-as-a-second-language laboratory. - 6.
-DRT Disaster Relief Teams provide relief to areas affected by natural disaster through our student body. - 7.
-Summer Camps faculty members provide educational opportunities for children in the local community. - 8.
-EyeServe is a partnership program between the Elrod Center and Vision Source to provide eyeglasses for people in the developing world.
-Students, faculty and staff collect prescription eyeglasses that can be recycled.
-They are cleaned and graded and given to people in the developing world by volunteer teams working under the supervision of optometrists. - KSEG Kluck Student Enrichment Grants These grants are awarded in the fall and spring of each semester and are offered to challenge students to be creative in their service thinking.
-The funds are used to provide the finances to support the service activity proposed. - Thanksgiving Baskets-are a university-wide effort to provide for needy families in the community who might not otherwise be able to afford a traditional Thanksgiving meal.
-The Elrod center coordinates these efforts with the Lighthouse ministry of the Red River Baptist Association to select those who are served.
+TaxServe- an opportunity for students, faculty, staff and retirees to train and process tax returns for community residents of low to moderate income levels. - 6.
+EyeServe a partnership program between the Elrod Center and Vision Source to provide eyeglasses for people in the developing world. - KSEG Kluck Student Enrichment Grants These grants are awarded in the fall and spring of each semester and are offered to challenge students to be creative in their service thinking.
+The funds are used to provide the finances to support the service activity proposed. - 8.
+ESEG- Elrod Service Enrichment Grants- These grants are awarded in the fall and spring of each semester and are offered to challenge faculty and staff to be creative in their service engagement through the classroom setting.
+The funds are used to provide the finances needed for the proposed project. - Thanksgiving Baskets-a university-wide effort to provide for families in need in the community who might not otherwise be able to afford a traditional Thanksgiving meal.
+The center coordinates these efforts with area school counselors and LightHouse Ministries.

-For further information, contact Mr. Ian Cosh, Vice President for Community and International Engagement & Director of the Ben M. Elrod Center for Family and Community.
+For further information, contact Judy Duvall, Director of the Ben M. Elrod Center for Family and Community.
 Telephone: 870-245-5320.
-E-mail: coshi@obu.edu.
+E-mail: duvalli@obu.edu.
 Web site: www.obu.edu/elrod.